 I love my grandmother!
 She is such an amazing lady with a loving heart, strong spirit and contagious laugh.
 I have so many memories of growing up with her and have learned so many life lessons from her amazing example.
 I feel that it is a huge blessing that she is still with us to share her example and radiance with my children.
 They adore their great-grandmother (Nanny-Joy, as we call her) and would be happy to visit with her every day.
-The only problem with that is that she lives in Liverpool, England which is a long trip from our home in California, USA.
+The only problem with that is that she lives in an assisted living community which is a long trip from our home in California, USA.

 Because I want my kids to have a good relationship with their Nanny-Joy, we have had to get a little creative to think of ways to help us stay connected with her.
 Thanks to technology this has become a lot easier.
 It makes the distance seem a lot less daunting, and allows my kids to make the most of all of the time we have with my grandmother.
 Another benefit is that when she comes to visit, my kids already have a good relationship so they don’t have to “warm up” to her.
 It also takes a lot of the sting out of goodbyes, knowing that we can stay connected while she is away.